 Overdue notices are printed as a reminder, and your homeroom teacher will distribute them.
 If you receive a notice, treat it like a pass and go to the library IMMEDIATELY.
 BRING YOUR BOOK WITH YOU.
 The notice is an opportunity to go to the library and straighten out any issues before they turn into bigger problems.

 When in doubt, ask for help!
-Mrs. Quinn and Mrs. Daley are here to help you.
+Mrs. Quinn and Mrs. Salters are here to help you.
 You will never get in trouble for asking for help.